Skip to main content

 olivia.darrow.1@vanderbilt.edu

 Olivia joined Project Safe Center in September 2020.
-Prior to joining the team at Vanderbilt, she worked as a Victim Advocate & MAP Volunteer Coordinator at the Sexual Assault Center in Nashville.
+Prior to Vanderbilt, she worked as a Victim Advocate & MAP Volunteer Coordinator at the Sexual Assault Center in Nashville.
 There she supported those affected by sexual violence with medical accompaniment, navigating the criminal justice system, and assistance accessing needed resources.
 As an advocate on the Gender, Romantic, and Sexual Minorities outreach team, Olivia worked to make services more accessible and affirming for individuals of all identities.
 She also served as the volunteer supervisor and training facilitator for the Sexual Assault Center’s Medical Accompaniment Program.
 Previously, Olivia provided court advocacy and assistance obtaining protective orders for those affected by domestic violence at the Jean Crowe Advocacy Center.
-Olivia is a Certified Application Assistant for the Tennessee Safe At Home Address Confidentiality Program.
-Olivia holds a Master of Social Work degree with a focus on Organizational Leadership from the University of Tennessee.
+Olivia holds a Master of Science in Social Work degree with a focus on Organizational Leadership from the University of Tennessee and a Bachelor of Social Work degree from Lipscomb University, where she graduated summa cum laude.
+Olivia is a Certified Application Assistant for the Tennessee Safe at Home Address Confidentiality Program.
+In 2024, Olivia received the Vanderbilt University Student Affairs Outstanding Performance Award.
+This award is given to an outstanding member of Student Affairs staff who exemplifies consistent outstanding performance through positive attitude, teamwork, creativity, and encourages collaboration within the office and other departments.

 Otis McGresham, Ed.D.